dwarvesf/research/breakdown/cap.md

 - 1080p@30fps: ~248.8 MB/s raw → 18.7 Mbps encoded
 - Audio: 1.5 Mbps raw → 320 kbps encoded

-These resource usage levels allow concurrent operation with other applications on typical hardware.
+These modest resource requirements enable smooth concurrent operation with other applications on typical hardware — a key design goal for a tool meant to record other software in action.

 ### Error handling

-The instant mode pipeline implements error recovery across all components, prioritizing recording continuity over quality when failures occur.
+Real-world recording scenarios present numerous failure modes — from permission issues to resource exhaustion.
+The instant mode pipeline implements comprehensive error recovery strategies across all components, prioritizing recording continuity over perfect quality when failures occur.

 Errors are logged to system telemetry (when enabled) with the following metrics: